 Some areas are closed including the viewing hides and garden section.

-The children’s playground is now open.
-This play equipment is cleaned three times a day with disinfectant spray.
+The children’s playground is open and we’re cleaning it regularly with disinfectant spray.
 Please use hand sanitiser both before and after using the equipment.
 When using the play equipment do not touch your face.
 There are a maximum number of users on each piece of equipment which are explained on site.
 Please limit your use if you see others waiting so that as many children as possible can play.
 Consumption of food and drink within play areas is not permitted.

 We will ask you to queue in certain places to ensure that we can maintain social distancing.
 These queuing points will be found on arrival, and at the toilets, the restaurant and Shepherd’s Hut, the displays arenas and the shop.
 Our staff will assist with seating arrangements in the arenas to ensure sufficient spacing between visitor household parties (we’ll seat you with your group if you are a household or bubble that the government allows to meet without social distancing).
 There will also be queuing markers to help you out.
 We will ask you to use hand sanitiser before entering the arenas.

 We are able to offer food and drink from Feathers Restaurant and the Shepherd’s Hut in Reg’s Wildflower Meadow.
 Our menu will be simple in comparison to our usual wide range of offerings and will be served in recyclable containers.
 If busy, please have only one member of your party order and collect your refreshments.
 There will be a one-way system in place and our staff will assist you to queue in the right place.
 You will be asked to sanitise your hands at Feathers Restaurant.
 There are a small number of tables available for your use inside the restaurant and plenty more outside on the patio and on the area above under the trees; these are disinfected between each customer.